 Luke died, age 13, in 1926.
 He was a good dog and a wonderful performer.

-Here are 10 things you should know about singer and actor Cliff “Ukulele Ike” Edwards, who was a much bigger star in his heyday than most would guess today.
+Here are 10 things you should know about singer and actor Cliff “Ukulele Ike” Edwards, born 125 years ago today.
+Edwards was a much bigger star in his heyday than many would guess today.

 Funnyman Roscoe “Fatty” Arbuckle was born 133 years ago today.
 In his career, he experienced both dizzying heights and tragic depths.